ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    zone as part of the delegation process and returned in referral responses, otherwise a resolver following the referral has no way of finding these addresses.
-Authoritative servers are expected to return all available referral glue records in a referral response.
-If message size constraints prevent the inclusion of all glue records over UDP transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
+Authoritative servers are expected to return all available in-domain referral glue records in a referral response.
+If message size constraints prevent the inclusion of all in-domain glue records over UDP transport, the server MUST set the TC (Truncated) flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
 This document clarifies that expectation.

    DNS responses sometimes contain optional data in the additional section.
-Referral glue records, however, are not optional.
+In-domain referral glue records, however, are not optional.
 Several other protocol extensions, when used, are also not optional.
 This includes TSIG [@RFC2845], OPT [@RFC6891], and SIG(0) [@RFC2931].